-We are now offering the programme in a virtual group setting, using Zoom.
-So you can take part from the comfort of your own home.
+We are now offering the programme in both a virtual and a face-to-face group setting, so you can choose the most appropriate setting for you.

 The Relatives & Friends Programme is a psychoeducational programme designed specifically for those supporting a loved one experiencing depression or bipolar disorder.
 The aim is to focus on the self-care of the supporter, while also equipping the supporter with the tools to understand and support a loved one experiencing depression or bipolar disorder.

-The programme is delivered in 90 minute sessions across four weeks and is available to anyone aged 18 years and over.
+The programme is delivered in 90 minute sessions across four weeks and is available to anyone aged 18 years and over, who resides in Ireland.